bingomanatee/wonderlandlabs-monorepo/packages/forestry4/README.md

 ## 4. All mutations are custom

-Other than updating the value with next() any sugar you want to put around updating a store will be a custom action; eg; update, set, get, etc.
+Other than updating the value with next() any sugar you want to put around updating a forest will be a custom action; eg; update, set, get, etc.

-# The Store Interface
+# The Forest Interface

-The Store interface is a decorated observable;
+The Forest interface is a decorated observable with branching capabilities;

 ## A word on values and paths

 ### values

-absolutely ZERO control is made over the structure or form of the stores' values (until you create your own assumptions with schema and validation tests).
+absolutely ZERO control is made over the structure or form of the forest values (until you create your own assumptions with schema and validation tests).

-**IMPORTANT: Store values are immutable.** You cannot directly modify the `value` property.
+**IMPORTANT: Forest values are immutable.** You cannot directly modify the `value` property.
-To change the store's state, you must use:
+To change the forest's state, you must use:
 - `mutate()` method to transform the entire value or a specific path within it using Immer
-- `set()` method (Forest only) to update a specific path with a new value
+- `set()` method to update a specific path with a new value
 - `next()` method to replace the entire value

 values can be scalars, arrays, objects, Set's or Map's .
 Symbols even.
 The only